Barakat Foundation: History

-Following the statement by Khamenei, the current Supreme Leader of Iran, i.e. “solve the problems of 1,000 villages.
+Following the statement by Khamenei, the current Supreme Leader of Iran, i.e., “solve the problems of 1,000 villages.
 It would be good to develop 1,000 places or to build 1,000 schools.
 Prepare this organisation for this task”, Barakat was created as the affiliated department to Setad.
-The organization aimed to carry out construction projects in underdeveloped regions of the country as a “Leader’s gift to people living in these regions”, according to the IRNA.
+The organization aimed to carry out construction projects in underdeveloped regions of the country as a “Leader's gift to people living in these regions”, according to the IRNA.

 Activity

-Barakat Foundation aims to provide sustainable employment and facilitate process in villages.
+Barakat Foundation aims to provide sustainable employment and facilitate processes in villages.